idlgcl/obsidialogs/README.md

 ## Notes

-- This plugin connects to the Idealogs API endpoint
+- Network use: This plugin connects to the Idealogs API to fetch articles and its markdown data.
-- Files are automatically cleaned up when no longer in view
+- Idealogs files are automatically cleaned up when no longer in view